jeffery881001/ORA-project-vehicle-sharing/README.md

 ### Phase one model

-In phase model, we use the model in ##### 引用 to find the optimal trip chain based on reserved input
+In phase model, we use the model in Jiaqi et al(2017) to find the optimal trip chain based on reserved input

 #### Input data
 Our input data comes from received orders, providing information about pickup location, delivery location, pickup time, and delivery time.